beeva-arturomartinez/beeva-best-practices/frontend/general/javascript/patterns/README.md

 controller - `Backbone.Controller` - if you prefer to go with the MVC approach.

 ##### Knockout.js
+Knockout takes the Model-View-View-Model (MVVM) approach to application architecture.The key concepts it lists are declaritive bindings, automatic UI refresh, dependence Tracking and templating.

 ##### Riot.js
 Riot.js is a client-side library that weighs less than 1kb.
 Despite the small size, all the building blocks are there: a template engine, router, event